SAML: Overview

 The SAML specification defines three roles: the principal (typically a human user), the identity provider (IdP) and the service provider (SP).
 In the primary use case addressed by SAML, the principal requests a service from the service provider.
 The service provider requests and obtains an authentication assertion from the identity provider.
 On the basis of this assertion, the service provider can make an access control decision, that is, it can decide whether to perform the service for the connected principal.

 At the heart of the SAML assertion is a subject (a principal within the context of a particular security domain) about which something is being asserted.
 The subject is usually (but not necessarily) a human.
 As in the SAML 2.0 Technical Overview, the terms subject and principal are used interchangeably.

 Before delivering the subject-based assertion from Identity Provider to the Service Provider, the Identity Provider may request some information from the principal (such as a user name and password) in order to authenticate the principal.
 SAML specifies the content of the assertion that is passed from the Identity Provider to the Service Provider.
 In SAML, one Identity Provider may provide SAML assertions to many Service Providers.
 Similarly, one Service Provider (SP) may rely on and trust assertions from many independent Identity Providers (IdP).

 SAML does not specify the method of authentication at the identity provider.
-The IdP may use a username and password, or some other form of authentication, including multi-factor authentication.
-A directory service such as RADIUS, LDAP, or Active Directory that allows users to log in with a user name and password is a typical source of authentication tokens at an identity provider.
+The IdP may use a username and password, or some other form of authentication, including multi-factor authentication or Kerberos tickets.
+A directory service such as RADIUS or LDAP that allows users to log in with a user name and password is a typical source of authentication tokens at an identity provider.
 The popular Internet social networking services also provide identity services that in theory could be used to support SAML exchanges.